ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/01-architecture.md

 This is the page-side interception layer.

 - It shims `WebSocket` so BetterDungeon can observe AI Dungeon's GraphQL-over-WebSocket traffic without breaking the app's own checks.
-- It also watches `fetch` and `XMLHttpRequest` so Ultrascripts can capture mutation templates and initial hydration data.
+- It also watches `fetch` and `XMLHttpRequest` so Ultrascripts can read initial hydration data and snoop the first successful GraphQL request to capture session `baseCredentials` (Firebase `Authorization` header + endpoint URL + method).
 - It forwards normalized payloads into the content-script side with `window.postMessage`.
-- The important payload families are story cards, actions, context, and captured mutation templates.
+- The important payload families are story cards, actions, context, and the `baseCredentials` handshake.

 This file does not know Ultrascripts module semantics.
-Its job is observation and normalization.
+Its job is observation, normalization, and credentials capture.
+It does **not** snoop user-initiated mutations or build mutation templates.

 ### `services/ultrascripts/ws-stream.js`